zhukovgreen/zhukovgreen/docs/index.md

 In 2020, with a help of his team, he was creating architectures for all software company products and implemented them together with his team.

-In 2021, Artem completely converged into Python Software engineer with the passion to modern Python3, concurrency and typing.
+In 2021, Artem joins Red Hat as a Python Software engineer.

-Interested in software architectures, data engineering, web applications, ml architectures, cli tools, dev-ops, ml-ops, ci etc.
+Interested in data engineering, functional programming, distributed architectures,  scalability, web applications, application testing

-He is always learning and applying.

 # Tech stack